java1cprog/CodeSandwich.github.io/rust_memory_safety_revolution/index.md

 There are numerous smart strategies of checking reachability, but they all generate a significant overhead.
 For example reference counters increase memory usage and add overhead for each heap access.
 On the other hand tracing garbage collectors allow free access, but introduce heavy memory reachability analysis, which can either be constantly running in background or it can completely stop program execution for clean-up.
 No matter what, garbage collectors add extra work for applications and increase their memory usage.

 ## Strict disciplines
-So garbage collector is a good, but heavy solution.
+So garbage collector is a good, but resource heavy solution.
 But what can be done when its cost is unbearable or there is just no possibility of using it?
 Programmers have invented a special discipline, which closely followed makes proper memory management much easier.
 It's based on the rules of ownership and lifetimes.

 ### Ownership
 Ownership is an idea, that there can be many pointers to allocated memory, but only one of them is considered owning.
 When it's destroyed, it should be used to release the allocation.
 Non-owning pointers can be created and destroyed in any number, but they should never be used to deallocate.
 This makes memory management much clearer, because there is only one important pointer to follow and release.
 It also solves two of three heap problems: leaking and double free.
 The ownership may be a soft agreement in API and program flow, but some languages and libraries provide tools making execution of this policy more explicit and less error-prone.
 For example modern C++ provides built-in smart pointers, which explicitly represent owned pointers and implement proper behavior like deallocation on destruction.